 Technical experience

 Remote work presents significant challenges for organizations.
 Employees connecting from potentially vulnerable home networks pose serious risks.
 Many lack the expertise to secure their home networks properly, with some not even knowing how to change the default router password.
 Even virtual private networks (VPNs) can be compromised, leaving sensitive data exposed.
-Ultimately, the reality is that many employees do not know how to effectively safeguard organizational data.
+Ultimately, many employees do not know how to effectively safeguard organizational data.

 Guarding Against Human Error: The Power of Managed Security Services

 While people are the weakest link in cybersecurity that may lead to data breaches, companies are still responsible for mitigating risk.
 With managed detection and response (MDR) and extended detection and response (XDR) solutions, the likelihood of an attack from new threats, vulnerabilities, and misconfigurations decreases.
-When devices, systems, and networks are compromised, MDR provides rapid detection, notification, and response guidance.
+When devices, systems, and networks are compromised, MDR and XDR provide rapid detection, notification, and response guidance.

-As organizations work to reduce the impact human error risk has on their environments, MDR and XDR offer a way to enhance their security posture.
-With full coverage across cloud, network, system, application, and endpoint, Fortra’s Alert Logic gives organizations the ability to leverage threat analytics by collecting, analyzing, and enriching data for advanced threat detection and response.
+As organizations strive to minimize the risks of human error in their environments, MDR and XDR provide a powerful solution to strengthen their security posture.
+With comprehensive protection across cloud, network, system, application, and endpoint, Fortra’s Alert Logic managed security services empower organizations to harness the full potential of threat analytics.
+By collecting, analyzing, and enriching data, these services enable advanced threat detection and rapid response, ensuring enhanced security across all fronts.

 Additional resources: